-The project is composed of 21 Ancestor Spirit Portraits and launched on the public square of Cheapside, the heart of Lexington, Kentucky - which was one of the largest slave auction sites in the United States.
+The first installation of the project manifests as a means to sanctify spaces where enslaved Africans were bought and sold.
+It is composed of 21 Ancestor Spirit Portraits and launched on the public square of Cheapside, the heart of Lexington, Kentucky - which was one of the largest slave auction sites in the United States.
 But it crosses the world referencing the Bight of Benin, the Igbo Landing on St. Simon’s Island Georgia, the Broeck Race Course in Savannah, where the largest two-day sale of enslaved persons occurred, as well as other physical locations central to the long lucrative life of the transatlantic Middle Passage slave trade.
 We believe that the spirit of the past can be redeemed and our future, as a shared humanity, more richly nurtured.
-The project is an artistic collaboration between poet Nikky Finney, artist Marjorie Guyon and photographer, Patrick J. Mitchell.

 The mission of the project is twofold—to create a memorial to those who were sold into slavery and in doing so, to seek a path beyond who we were and move toward a vision of who we could be…. to instill a deeper understanding of our common humanity and to create a means to “see the world with different eyes”.